hashicorp/terraform-website/content/source/docs/enterprise/install/cluster-aws.html.md

 Before you begin, follow the [Pre-Install Checklist](../before-installing/index.html) and ensure you have all of the prerequisites.
 This checklist includes several important decisions, some supporting infrastructure, and necessary credentials.

-In particular, note that Terraform Enterprise's certificate must be available in ACM.
+In particular, note that Terraform Enterprise's certificate must be available in ACM matching the domain provided or via ARN.

 ## Prepare a Machine for Terraform